Prepare your environment

 The table below describes the AWS service quotas and levels required to create and run one Red Hat OpenShift Service on AWS cluster.
 Although most default values are suitable for most workloads, you might need to request additional quota for the following cases:

-• ROSA clusters require at least 100 vCPUs, but the default maximum value for vCPUs assigned to Running On-Demand Standard Amazon EC2 instances is 5.
+• ROSA clusters require a minimum AWS EC2 service quota of 100 vCPUs to provide for cluster creation, availability, and upgrades.
+The default maximum value for vCPUs assigned to Running On-Demand Standard Amazon EC2 instances is 5.
 Therefore if you have not created a ROSA cluster using the same AWS account previously, you must request additional EC2 quota for Running On-Demand Standard (A, C, D, H, I, M, R, T, Z) instances.

 • Some optional cluster configuration features, such as custom security groups, might require you to request additional quota.
 For example, because ROSA associates 1 security group with network interfaces in worker machine pools by default, and the default quota for Security groups per network interface is 5, if you want to add 5 custom security groups, you must request additional quota, because this would bring the total number of security groups on worker network interfaces to 6.